 - Include a gas-tight venting pipe from the gravel level through the building to the roof.

 These construction techniques will be familiar to your builder.
 There is no need to hire a special contractor or architect.
 Many builders already incorporate some of these steps in the construction of their houses to control moisture or increase energy efficiency.
 In fact, radon-resistant construction techniques can be found in the 1995 version of the One-and-Two Family Dwelling Code published by the Council of American Building Officials.

 Understanding a Radon System

-The radon-resistant construction techniques described in this brochure comprise a "passive" radon system.
+Radon-resistant construction techniques comprise a "passive" radon system.
 This system overcomes the vacuum effect experienced by most houses by creating a pressure barrier to radon entry.
 The system also includes a pipe to vent radon gas safely to the outdoors.

 Sometimes a passive radon system isn't enough to prevent radon from entering a house.
 In this case, a fan can be installed to pull the radon gas from the underlying soil into the vent pipe where it can be exhausted outside the house.
 The addition of a fan and its associated wiring creates and "active" radon system.

 Testing: The Final Word